 Not all layover stories have happy endings.
 Mark, a marketing executive from London, decided to take a canal cruise during his 5-hour layover in Amsterdam.

 “I underestimated how long it would take to get back to the airport,” he admits sheepishly.
-“I missed my connecting flight to New York and had to spend the night in a budget hotel near the airport.
+“I missed my connecting flight to New York (John F. Kennedy International Airport – JFK) and had to spend the night in a budget hotel near the airport.
 Lesson learned: always leave more time than you think you need.”

 The Layover Dilemma: To Leave or Not to Leave?